cd-barratt/cd-barratt.github.io/Skills.md

 ## Skills
-I am trained in frequentist and Bayesian statistics and have strong analytical and technical skills (including configuring environments for parallelization via HPC).
-I like to keep up to date with my skills, so I regularly attend courses and workshops to stay at the leading edge of analytical and conceptual advancements.
+I am trained in frequentist and Bayesian statistics and have strong analytical and technical skills (including configuring environments for parallelisation via HPC).
+I like to keep up to date with things so I regularly attend courses and workshops to stay at the leading edge of analytical and conceptual advancements.
 For brevity I will not list all the tools I use, but here are some examples of the kinds of software tools/packages that I use regularly in my work (mostly in R, bash and python):

 * Genomic data processing/filtering - Stacks, iPyrad, dDocent, ANGSD, snpAD, GATK, FastQC, VCFtools, snpeff
 * Population structure and genetic diversity - Adegenet, DAPC, Admixture, Structure, Ngsadmix, PCAngsd, FineStructure, FineRADstructure, EEMS